PrincetonUniversity/prga/docs/source/tutorial/build_your_custom_fpga.rst

         # auto-generate connection boxes and fill connection box patterns
         #              default input FC value,  default output FC value
         builder.fill( (1.,                      1.) )

         #   FC values affect how many tracks each block pin is connected to
+        #
+        #   In this example we use ratio-based FC values, so "1." means 100%
+        #   connection, "0.4" means 40% connection.
+The bigger the FC values,
+        #   the more routable the FPGA is.
+However, bigger FC values also result
+        #   in more hardware resources, and may slow down the FPGA itself.

         # automatically connect ports/pins in the tile
         builder.auto_connect()